for-GET/http-decision-diagram/v4/README.md

 # Callback Types

+**NOTE** All variables referenced below may have specific variances from the under_score notation - camelCase, PascalCase, etc.

 The decision diagram makes use of different types of callbacks to get request or resource specific information.
 Regardless of the type though, each callback MUST

-* accept 2 arguments: `Request` and `Context`
+* have read-write access to 2 variables: `Operation` and `Context`
 * refrain from doing more/less than what the decision block states
 * have pertinent *defaults*

-## Request structure
+## Operation structure

-`Request` MUST be a key-value structure, initialized when receiving the request, with the following keys:
+`Operation` MUST be a key-value structure, initialized when receiving the request, with the following keys:

 * `method` = Original HTTP method
 * `uri` = Key-value of URI parts and their value.
 Keys outside [RFC3986](http://tools.ietf.org/html/rfc3986) can be defined inside this structure.